alumpish/Computer-Networks-Projects/CA4 - Congestion Control Algorithms/README.md

 ### Q3.
 "Describe BBR algorithm shortly."

+BBR (Bottleneck Bandwidth and Round-Trip Time) is a congestion control algorithm developed by Google for TCP (Transmission Control Protocol) to optimize network performance and throughput.
+It aims to efficiently utilize available network capacity by dynamically adjusting the sending rate based on network conditions.

+BBR takes a different approach compared to traditional congestion control algorithms like Reno or Cubic, which primarily rely on packet loss as an indicator of network congestion.
+Instead, BBR focuses on two key metrics: the bottleneck bandwidth and the round-trip time (RTT) of the network.

+The BBR algorithm estimates the available bottleneck bandwidth by measuring the maximum number of bytes that can be transmitted through the network without causing queuing delay.
+It does this by continuously probing the network with small bursts of packets and observing the resulting RTT variations.

+Based on the observed bottleneck bandwidth and RTT, BBR dynamically adjusts the sending rate to maximize network utilization without causing excessive queuing delay.
+It strives to maintain a low queue occupancy at the bottleneck link to minimize delay and maximize throughput.

+BBR utilizes a congestion model called the "BBR gain cycle" to calculate the sending rate.
+It consists of four phases: Startup, Drain, ProbeBW, and ProbeRTT.
+During Startup, BBR rapidly increases the sending rate until it detects congestion.
+In the Drain phase, it reduces the rate to empty the queue.
+The ProbeBW phase explores the available bandwidth, and the ProbeRTT phase refines the RTT estimation for more accurate control.

+By continuously monitoring the bottleneck bandwidth and RTT, BBR adapts its sending rate in real-time to maintain optimal network utilization while minimizing queuing delay.
+This allows BBR to achieve higher throughput and better performance in diverse network conditions, making it particularly effective for modern high-speed networks and long-distance connections.

 ### Q4.
 "What's the difference between these three algorithms."

 ### Q5.
 "Analyze and describe these three algorithms."